Home » Paying For College

 Attending a public university is typically going to be the cheapest medical school route.
 Private medical schools simply aren’t able to get their hands on the same amount of state funding, so it’s hard for them to compete on price.
 But if you’re curious, here are a few of the cheapest private medical schools in the U.S.

 But even for being the top five, these schools aren’t all that cheap.
-Howard University, for instance, has an annual cost of $56,002.
-That’s over $20,000 more than you’d pay at some of the cheapest Texas schools as a non-resident.
+Ponce Health Sciences University, for instance, has an annual cost of $53,780.
+That’s roughly $15,000 more than you’d pay at some of the cheapest Texas schools as a non-resident.

 Unless you’ve secured a lot of funding through scholarships and grants, you’re probably going to want to steer clear of private medical schools.